Dr Lynda Wee

 Resolve: There must be firmness of mind to achieve this renewal which is an ongoing process.

 Mr Johnny Ong is a Peak Performance Specialist at Bootstrap.
-He specialises in Personal Development, Self Confidence and Peak Performance.
-Besides holding training and speaking sessions for adults, Johnny also conducts motivational and personal development workshops in schools, something that he feels is a privilege to do.
+He specialises in Personal Development and Peak Performance.
+Besides holding training and speaking sessions for adults, Johnny also conducts motivational and personal development workshops in schools, as well as parenting and teacher development.